snowyu/amforth/trunk/doc/source/TG/recipes/Prompts.rst

 .. code-block:: forth

    : quit ( -- )
       lp0 lp ! sp0 sp! rp0 rp! \ setup the stacks
       [ \ switch to interpret mode
       begin \ an endless loop begins
         state @ 0= if .ready then
         refill if
           ['] interpret catch
           ?dup if
-            dup -2 < if .error then recurse then
+            dup -2 < if .error then
+            recurse \ restarts without turnkey
+          then
         else
          .ok
+        then
-        then again ;
+      again ;

 The :command:`.ready` is called whenever the system signals its readyness for input.
 It's default starts a new line and displays the > character.